 Last year, I was released from my calling as an early-morning seminary teacher in Caldwell, Idaho.
 I taught for four years and so I know how hard it is to come up with something new and fun each time.
+I love a good scripture mastery game!

 So, if you have an upcoming FLEX day in your seminary teaching schedule, then hopefully one of these ideas will make your class fun.
 But first, a tip.

 - I’m sure there are lots of great ways to do seminary games, but what my students loved about our games is that we did something CRAZY in each game.
 Jeopardy is BORING.
 It’s nothing more than what students would expect.
 So think of a fun way to make it a DIFFERENT type of Jeopardy.
-For example, you have to stand on your hands with your feet against the wall in order to answer, or you have to shoot a rubber band at the poster board target instead in order to get called on to answer, etc.
+For example, you have to stand on your hands with your feet against the wall in order to answer, or you have to shoot a rubber band at the poster board target in order to get called on to answer, etc.

 - Don’t let games take over the teaching.
 Obviously, seminary is not about entertaining teenagers by coming up with the most outlandish games.
 The vast majority of my lessons were nothing of the sort; however, mixing in some creativity and fun can really motivate students to participate.